 In 2015 he was appointed Head of Audit and Inspection with overall responsibility for the Internal Audit, Corporate Fraud, and Executive Compliance sections across the Council Group.

 This includes the Council’s Arms Length External Organisations, the Glasgow City Region Cabinet, Glasgow Health and Social Care Partnership, and the Strathclyde Pension Fund.

 Through our Audit Glasgow initiative, he is also the appointed Chief Internal Auditor for the Shetland Islands Council Group, the Loch Lomond and Trossachs National Park Authority, and Scottish Canals.

 In his spare time he enjoys the outdoors with family, including walking, mountain biking and golf.
 He also enjoys listening to music and plays the piano and cello.

 Peter Duthie, Chief Executive

 Appointed as Chief Executive of Scottish Event Campus Limited (Formerly Scottish Exhibition Centre Ltd) in April 2014, assuming full responsibility for the entire business operation of the SEC.

 Having been with the Company since its inception in 1984, Peter played an integral part in all aspects of its evolution with extensive experience gained across all sectors of the business.
 From a sports management background, he was initially responsible for sporting events and concerts at the Centre.
 He has been a member of the senior management team since 1991 rising to the position of Commercial Director in 2008 with responsibility for all commercial activity on the campus including sponsorship, hospitality, strategic partnerships and joint ventures.

-Billy McFadyen, Corporate Services Director
+Billy McFadyen, Director of Finance & Development